Ujjawal-Anand/Stackflow/README.md

 **Requirements:**

-    :heavy_check_mark: Should be able to search all available fields/parameters.
+    - [] Should be able to search all available fields/parameters.
     :heavy_check_mark: List the result with pagination with Django template.
     :heavy_check_mark: Page/Data should be cached.
 (Application should only call StackOverflowAPI if we didn't pull data already for same query param)